o2r-project/containerit/paper.md

 A `Dockerfile` may use the image created by another `Dockerfile` as the starting point, a so-called _base image_.
 While containers can be manually altered, the common practice is to conduct all configurations with the scripts and instructions originating in the `Dockerfile`.

-An important advantage of containers over [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) is that their duality between recipee and image provides and additional layer of transparency and safeguarding.
+An important advantage of containers over [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) is that their duality between recipe and image provides and additional layer of transparency and safeguarding.
 The `Dockerfile` and image can be published alongside a scientific paper to support peer review and, to some extent, preserve the original results [@nust_opening_2017].
 Even if an image cannot be executed or a `Dockerfile` can no longer be built, the instructions in the `Dockerfile` are human-readable, and files in the image can be extracted to recreate an environment that closely resembles the original.
-Further useful features are (a) portability, thanks to a single runtime dependency, which allows readers to explore an author's virtual laboratory, including complex dependencies or bespoke code, either on their machines or in cloud-based infrastructures [e.g., by using Binder, see @jupyter_binder_2018], and (b) transparency, because an image's filesystem can be easily inspected.
+Further useful features are (a) portability, thanks to a single runtime dependency, which allows readers to explore an author's virtual laboratory, including complex dependencies or custom-made code, either on their machines or in cloud-based infrastructures [e.g., by using Binder, see @jupyter_binder_2018], and (b) transparency, because an image's filesystem can be easily inspected.
 This way, containers can enable verification of reproducibility and auditing without requiring reviewers to manually download, install, and re-run analyses [@beaulieu-jones_reproducibility_2017].

 Container preservation is an active field of research [@rechert_preserving_2017; @emsley_framework_2018].